gleitz/howdoi/extension/howdoi/README.md

 Install howdoi on your machine before using the howdoi extension.
 To do so, [follow this link](https://github.com/gleitz/howdoi#installation).

-## Known Issues

 ## Release Notes

 ### 1.0.0

-Initial release of the howdoi extension.
+Initial release of the howdoi VS Code Extension.

 -----------------------------------------------------------------------------------------------------------